unite-cms/documentation/src/fields/README.md

 ### Common settings
 All field types allow to define at least the optional **"description"** setting which is just a text and will be rendered below the field.

-All (core) field types except collection, checkbox, sortindex and state also allow to define an **"not_empty"**  option which will make this field required (and also add validation).
+All (core) field types except collection, checkbox, sortindex and state also allow to define a **"not_empty"**  option which will make this field required (and also add validation).

-All (core) field types except collection, reference, sortindex, state,  also allow to define an **"default"** option.
+All (core) field types except collection, reference, sortindex, state and also allow to define a **"default"** option.
 The content of "default" will be used as a field value when you create a new content / setting object and can be changed by the user.
 **Note:** Depending on the field type, the default option excepts a string or a nested structure:

 ```JSON